2015 Charlotte 49ers football team: Georgia State Panthers

 The 49ers accomplished several firsts with their 2015 opener.
 It was their first game as an FBS team, their first game against an FBS opponent, and their first game in an NFL stadium.
 It was also their first FBS level win.

 On the opening drive for Georgia St. Nick Arbuckle completed a 4-yard pass to Glenn Smith, but Charlotte's Nick Cook forced him to fumble, which was recovered by the 49ers' Terrance Winchester and returned to the endzone for Charlotte's first points as an FBS program.
 On Charlotte's first official offense of the game, Blake Brewer capped the drive with a 45-yard field goal.
 Charlotte capped a 14 play drive late in the quarter on a Blake Brewer 35-yard field goal.
 The score moving into the second quarter was Charlotte 13, Georgia State 0.

 Charlotte's first drive of the second quarter ended a 14-play drive on a Matt Johnson interception by the Panthers' Bobby Baker near the endzone.
 Midway through the quarter Georgia State got their first points off a Wil Lutz 29-yard field goal.
 On the next drive the 49ers stretched their lead on a Matt Johnson 63-yard pass to Austin Duke.
 The teams headed to the locker rooms with the score 49ers 20, Panthers 3.

 The second half saw the Panthers tack on another Wil Lutz field goal from 50 yards out to cap their first possession.
 On the next possession Charlotte ended a 15-play drive off Blake Brewer's third successful field goal of the day, this time from 22 yards out.
 The third quarter ended with the 49ers on top 23 to 6.

-The final quarter of action saw the Panther's end their first drive when Wil Lutz's 44-yard field goal attempt bounced off the crossbar.
+The final quarter of action saw the Panthers end their first drive when Wil Lutz's 44-yard field goal attempt bounced off the crossbar.
 On their next drive the Panthers found the endzone for the first time on a Nick Arbuckle 24-yard pass to Taz Bateman.
 The teams swapped the ball for the rest of the quarter until the 30-second mark, when Nick Arbuckle found Penny Hart for a 53-yard touchdown to get within 3 points of tying the game.
 With no timeouts left, the Panthers made an on-side kick attempt but the ball rolled out of bounds.
 The Charlotte 49ers held on to win their first FBS game by the score of 23 to 20.

 Coach Lambert presented the game ball to late offensive line coach Phil Ratliff's daughter Haley on the sidelines.

 Top performers for the game were Georgia State quarterback Nick Arbuckle, who passed for 299 yards, 2 touchdowns and 1 interception.
 Charlotte rusher Kaliff Phillips had 19 carries for 90 yards.
 Charlotte's Austin Duke had 7 receptions for 95 yards and a touchdown.